jcpmmx/ShipHero/README.md

+# ShipHero
-Originally developed as a take-home test project for ShipHero.
+> Originally developed as a take-home test project for ShipHero.

 ### System requirements
 - Python (v3.6.5)